-When is it time to consider an exit plan when selling a business ?
+When is it time to consider an exit plan when selling a business?

 If you are a business owner thinking about selling a business, there are a few things to consider, in an exit strategy to maximise your return.
+What is needed is a long-term plan in place for different types of exit strategies.

-An Exit Strategy
+A Business Exit Strategy

-The Transition Exit Strategies
+Common Exit Strategies

 A Transition Period

-Buyers almost always consider the transition; how can I transition the business and the owner’s exit.
-Buyers will often ask for a transition period, when buying a business.
+Buyers almost always consider the transition; how can I transition the business and the owner’s exit?
+Buyers will often ask for a transition period when buying a business.
 Generally, the more expensive the business the longer period they ask for.
 Once buyers get into the business, in general quite quickly.
-They consider they don’t need the previous owners input on a day to day basis and consider phone or ad-hock support.
+They consider they don’t need the previous owner’s input on a day-to-day basis and consider phone or ad-hock support.

 Working in the Business Rather than Working on the Business

 If you are working in the business rather than working on the business this can be tricky.
 To highlight this, compare the hospitality industry.
 This is a real problem in the hospitality industry because often the owner is also the chief.
-Which is probably why there can be some real bargains with quick returns.
+This is probably why there can be some real bargains with quick returns.
 But we will concentrate on professional small businesses, with turnovers of less than 30 million.

 How to Replace Your Efforts Succession Planning

 To insure an easy transition, consider how you can be replaced.
-Make a list of the tasks you perform.
-Then think who could do the tasks and start training someone else to do the tasks.
+Make a list of the tasks you perform and a business plan.
+Then think about who could do the tasks and start training someone else to do the tasks.
 When you get down to the management tasks, consider a second in charge.
 This can be handy when you are away, think about taking a break for a few weeks and see how they go.
-This can always be a good story for a prospective buyer, prospective buyer’s always love a good story.
-Generally, the better the comfort level of the buyer in their investment the more willing they are to pay top dollar.
-It could be as easy as getting a family member to help out.

 Good Documentation

-Document the Business Exit Tasks
+Document the Business Exit Planning Tasks

 Documented tasks with who generally does the tasks is a good start.
 Who your customers are and who the key contacts are is important, as to what they buy.
 It should detail the customers that bring in the most revenue, and not spend the most.
 Spend and revenue are different, this is a business and it’s all about revenue.